35-21-106. Service of order; duration and extension of order; violation; remedies not exclusive

 (a) An order of protection granted under this act shall be filed with the clerk of court and a copy shall be sent by the clerk to the county sheriff who shall, after service, notify the local law enforcement agency within the county in which the petitioner resides.
 The order shall be personally served upon the respondent, unless he or his attorney was present at the time the order was issued.

-(b) An order of protection granted by the court shall be effective for a fixed period of time not to exceed one (1) year.
+(b) Except as otherwise provided by this subsection, an order of protection granted by the court under W.S.
+35-21-105 shall be effective for a fixed period of time not to exceed three (3) years.
 Either party may move to modify, terminate or extend the order.
-The order may be extended repetitively upon a showing of good cause for additional periods of time not to exceed one (1) year each.
+The order may be extended repetitively upon a showing of good cause for additional periods of time not to exceed three (3) years each.
+If a party subject to an order of protection is sentenced and incarcerated or becomes imprisoned the running of the time remaining for the order of protection shall be tolled during the term of incarceration or imprisonment.
+The conditions and provisions of an order of protection shall remain in effect during any period of tolling under this subsection.
+Upon release from incarceration or imprisonment the effective period of the order of protection shall be the amount of time remaining as of the first day of the term of incarceration or imprisonment or one (1) year from the date of release, whichever is greater.
 The filing of an action for divorce shall not supersede an order of protection granted under this act.

 (c) Willful violation of an order of protection is a crime as defined by W.S.
 6-4-404.
 An order of protection granted under this act has statewide applicability and a criminal prosecution under this subsection may be commenced in any county in which the respondent commits an act in violation of the order of protection.